 Best Practices for Earring Care

-Whether you’re bracing yourself for your first piercing or your jewelry box is full to the brim with studs, hoops and everything in between, there’s one thing to keep in mind—earring care.
+Whether you’re bracing yourself for your first piercing or your jewelry box is full to the brim with studs, hoops, and everything in between, there’s one thing to keep in mind—earring care.

 Here are some essentials to keeping your new sparkle at maximum shine:

 - Clean earrings are beautiful earrings – Cleaning your earrings regularly keeps them shining and keeps your lobes protected from potential infections.
-If you wear earrings regularly, clean them once a week with a q-tip, some mild soap, and warm water.
+If you wear earrings regularly, clean them once a week with a Q-tip, some mild soap, and warm water.
 Be sure to dry off any excess moisture with a clean paper towel.
-If you’ve invested in a high quality set of earrings, you can also get them professionally cleaned biannually at your local jewelry shop.
+If you’ve invested in a high-quality set of earrings, you can also get them professionally cleaned biannually at your local jewelry shop.

 - Keep them safe – Though you’ll have to keep your earrings in your ears for a few weeks after you’ve gotten your ears pierced, they won’t be there forever.
 Keep your earrings in a safe, dry environment where they won’t be jostled or scratched by other items.
 A jewelry box, bowl, or earring post all work.
 The bottom of your purse?
 Not so much.

-How to Care For Your Newly Pierced Ears
+Caring for Your Newly Pierced Ears

 In truth, taking good care of your ears after piercing them is crucial to avoid any complications.